ejhagen/FEM/adopt-me/README.md

 es4 tried to do jsx - failed

-SEARCH FORM COMPONENT
+## SEARCH FORM COMPONENT

-BrowserRouter vs HashRouter
+## BrowserRouter vs HashRouter

 -remix is like a replacement for rails
 -remix is react routery rails
 -protected routes - read the docs

 ## Class Components

+-
+-

+## Fetching Data in componentDidMount

+-arrow functions don't create lexical context? or do?